 I have always enjoyed this Cajun tradition, and even though Emile’s grandkids don’t particularly like or even want to keep boiled Easter eggs (They prefer the plastic eggs filled with jellybeans or chocolates), the kids still enjoy the pock-pock competition.This Easter I look forward tospitfire Amos (age 5) going up against his calm cousin Evan (age 24) and may the best egg win!

-When visiting a fellow teacher’s high school classroom last week, I overheard a student tell her friend, “I hate those old teachers.”The teen answered, “They shouldn’t let them keep teaching.”
+When visiting a fellow teacher’s high school classroom last week, I overheard a student tell her friend, “I hate those old teachers.”The friend answered, “They shouldn’t let them keep teaching.”
 Then the first girl noticed my old self in the back of the room and apologetically added, “Just the ones with grey hairs, ya know.”
-(I’ve dyed my hair for eleven years.)
+(I have dyed my hair for eleven years.)

 Teens.
 So entertaining.
 So hip and quick and yet so slow.
 They have razor sharp radar for any kind of prejudice except ageism.